Born: April 11, 2004

 The AHS had a pretty good idea who may have taken JJ and a search and seize warrant was obtained.
 Fortunately, JJ was exactly where they thought she would be.
 Unfortunately, the conditions she was being kept in were horrible.
 A chain had been wrapped around her chest and neck before being secured to a tree.
 The weight of the chain and her constant pacing had caused the links to cut into her skin.
 On top of that she was also being deprived of food and water.
 Luckily they were able to get her out and send her on her way to Colorado.

-JJ was one of the Wide Awake animals.
-She was small in stature but large in personality.
+JJ was small in stature but large in personality.
 She was often snappy and very wary of her caretakers.
 She was originally paired with Atlantis who also came from the Wide Awake Rescue.
 They never seemed to form a strong bond, and as Atlantis aged, he was no longer an appropriate companion for the much younger JJ.

 In 2012, JJ was paired with Odin.
 Odin was rescued from the deplorable tourist attraction Wolf Country USA in Alaska.
 It was love at first sight between the two of them and within a few months JJ was a completely different animal.
 Before she had been scared and avoided her caretakers.
 After meeting Odin, she became confident and bold, often soliciting pets or food from her caretakers.
 Odin and JJ where inseparable and always playing with one another.
 It was amazing to see how much the bond formed between Odin and JJ healed them both.